What The Members Of Slipknot Look Like Without Their Masks

 Michael 'Tortilla Man' Pfaff

-Slipknot welcomed their newest member in 2019: percussionist Michael Pfaff.
-He is affectionately known as the "Tortilla Man," due to the interesting nature of his mask.
+Slipknot welcomed percussionist Michael Pfaff in 2019, affectionately known as the "Tortilla Man," due to the interesting nature of his mask.
 Pfaff's story is a little different from the other newcomers in Slipknot, because they were actually able to hide his identity for a few years.
 Where they failed with Alessandro Venturella and Jay Weinberg, they succeeded with Pfaff, and his identity was not revealed until 2022, just prior to the start of that year's Knotfest Roadshow tour.
 Pfaff took part in a Reddit Ask Me Anything segment, where he revealed his identity and face for the first time.

 Previously, internet sleuths had fingered Pfaff as the Tortilla Man, but no one could definitively say so until he revealed himself for the Reddit AMA.
 Though he joined in 2019, Pfaff is apparently still new enough that security does not always recognize him — even when he's in full attire — as evidenced by this Instagram video showing him being stopped from going onstage during a concert in 2022.